On platforms like Twitter, the majority of abuse is public to begin

 In an unfair but not uncommon twist of Internet fate, sometimes those who speak about abuse get positioned as abusers themselves.
 But hopefully for every person who discredits your claims, there will be someone who supports you too.

 It’s true that one problem with sharing abuse on a very interactive platform is that you might become the target of even more abuse.
 Or at the very least, it might give abusers the opportunity to attack your explanation of how things went down.

-Storify became a pretty popular platform for archiving abusive behaviour by GamerGate supporters.
+In fact, Storify has become a pretty popular platform for archiving abusive behaviour by GamerGate supporters.

-(At this stage, if you’re like, ‘GamerGate who?’, do read this handy article.
+At this stage if you’re like, ‘GamerGate who?’, do read this handy article.
 Long story short, GamerGate went down in 2014 when several women in the gaming industry were attacked by men who claimed to be defending ‘ethics in gaming journalism’.
-In reality, GamerGate supporters stalked, harassed, and abused a lot of women, and continue to perpetuate similar hatred today.)
+In reality, GamerGate supporters stalked, harassed and abused a lot of women, and continue to perpetuate similar hatred against women today.

 Here’s @effNOVideGames’ storify on how GamerGate has always been a spin.

-storify by Katherine Cross on the ethical (or not so ethical)
+storify by Catherine Cross on the ethical (or not so ethical)

 then there’s this super informative one by @a_man_in_black about

 GamerGate’s misogynistic origins

 if every time you share abuse you’ve got a bunch of people telling